 - This license needs to be renewed annually.

 - Food Handlers Permit

-- It is another legal necessity that a cloud kitchen owner must fulfill.
+- It is another legal necessity that a cloud kitchen owner must fulfil.
 This permit is a guarantee of proper sanitization, protection, and storage of food.

 - It requires your workers to complete a state-approved food handler’s course and buy it.

 - The cost of employee health permits varies from $100 to $500.

 - It expires in 3-5 years, depending on your state’s laws.